egtaonline/gameanalysis/README.md

 - Better name for counts and values (array profiles, array payoffs?).
   Also expose them in the api and set them to read only.
 - Test that everything still passes with different dictionary orderings
-- Make Game constructors take almost raw data so that random game can be constructed more efficiently.
-  There should also be constructors taking the general sparse text format.
-- Make large tests use a flag that can be passed to nosetests and optionally make
 - Allow casting games down or up in scope EmptyGame -> Game -> SampleGame.
   Currently not possible to save a SampleGame as a Game
-- In rsgame, make `min_payoffs` a hidden member
 - In rsgame, make `min_payoffs` and `dev_reps` lazily computed attributes.
   Python allows members to actually be get functions, which can lazily compute something the first time they're referenced.
 - Mixed nash currently keeps a list of all equilibria, and upon finding a new one, iterates through the entire list to determine if any is sufficiently close to the one just found.